seantrott/seantrott.github.io/_posts/2020-1-12-information.md

 Assuming the preceding signal `y` demonstrates some non-random relationship with the other signals in our system, the conditional entropy over signals should almost always be lower than entropy "out of context".

 Imagine you're about to hear a word produced by some speaker with no context whatsoever.
 Your predictions will be pretty unconstrained; your "best guess" can really only be informed by the frequency of each word you know (e.g., it's more likely that the speaker will say "the" than "zoology").
 But if you've just heard the speaker say a word, you might have a better idea.
-For example, if the speaker has just said "the", it's very likely that the next word will be some kind of noun [^Or possibly an adjective].
+For example, if the speaker has just said "the", it's very likely that the next word will be some kind of noun [^2].
 But if the speaker has just produced a noun (e.g., "dog"), it's more likely that the next word will be some kind of verb [^Or maybe a preposition], and that this verb will be semantically related to that noun (e.g., "runs").

 This is because **language exhibits sequential regularity**.
 Words don't just occur in random order; rather, certain words are more likely to occur after some words than others.
 And the more you know about the preceding words--e.g., the last four words rather than just the last two--the better you'd be able to predict the next one [^You can also imagine expanding the space of "contexts" to include other kinds of information: who you're talking to, where the conversation is taking place, the gestures the speaker is producing, and so on.].